First Workshop on Static Analysis and Systems Biology (SASB 2010)

 Objectives

-Many methods have been proposed to break down the inherent combinatorial complexity of biological models.
+A lot of biological models suffer from a high combinatorial complexity.
+Many methods have been proposed to break down this combinatorial complexity.
 Some of these methods are informal and are validated experimentally.
 By contrast, static analysis-based scalable formal methods increase the level of confidence by providing formal characterization of what is computed.
 Being automatic, easily reusable, and offering formal soundness criteria, static analyses can help designing models, testing models with respect to experimental data, and predicting the behavior of the system being modeled.

 The goal of this workshop is to promote discussions and collaborations between biologists (modelers), computer scientists (in static analysis) and applied-mathematicians around the design and the use of static analysis methods for biological models.